A Complete Guide

 - Surgical Procedures: irrigation and localized insufflation are used to reduce scaring, decrease chances of infection, and expedite healing11

 When administered following recommended protocols, ozone in biological dentistry has been proven to be a highly effective modality of treatment with very minimal and easily preventable side effects.12

 Does Dynamic Dental Solutions Use Ozone?

-YES!
-Both Dr. Dickerson and Dr. Popp have been trained and certified in the use of ozone therapy in holistic dentistry.
-They have both been incorporating ozone in patient care for many years.
+Dr. Dickerson has been trained and certified in the use of ozone therapy in holistic dentistry.
+She has been incorporating ozone in patient care for many years.
 Our office uses a Longevity ozone generator13 to provide our patients with medical grade ozone insufflation, injections, rinses, and oils when appropriate.
 Our patients get the benefit of receiving world-class biological dentistry with the application of ozone, all from the comfort of our ergonomic, heated, massaging patient chairs! 😊 We invite you to call us today (720.842.7002) and learn if dental ozone might support your oral vitality!

 - US EPA.
 2020.
 What Is Ozone? | US EPA. [online] Available at: <https://www.epa.gov/ozone-pollution-and-your-patients-health/what-ozone> [Accessed 29 September 2020].

 - Lowe, D., 2018.
 An Introduction To Medical Ozone. [online] Yourcenterforhealth.com.
 Available at: <http://www.yourcenterforhealth.com/Intro-To-Ozone-02-2018_booklet.pdf> [Accessed 29 September 2020].

 - com.
 2020.
 Ozonated Water. [online] Available at: <http://www.oxygenhealingtherapies.com/What_Is_Ozone.html> [Accessed 29 September 2020].